rainweb7/rainweb7/README.md

 Web Developer
 -------------

-I am a 2nd year student of B.E Electronics and communication Engineering.
+I am a 3rd year student of B.E Electronics and communication Engineering.
 I really have an interest to learn new things and looking forward to it.

 * 🌍  I'm based in India
 * ✉️  You can contact me at [varshinikasiliya@gmail.com](mailto:varshinikasiliya@gmail.com)
-* 🧠  I'm learning Blockchain Technology
+* 🧠  I'm learning full stack development and core concepts
 * 🤝  I'm open to collaborating on interesting projects
 * ⚡  I have Superpowers...Don't tell anyone